 Next, we'll look at how the athletes use the steering rings, handles and other parts of the bobsled when racing.

 A bobsled race takes place on a specially built track called a run.
-The FIBT has standards for all new bobsled runs, which must also be usable for luge and skeleton races.
-There are 16 bobsled runs in the world, and 14 have FIBT approval.
-FIBT standards regulate the length, curve construction, vertical drop and centrifugal force the bobsledders experience in curves.
+The IBSF has standards for all new bobsled runs, which must also be usable for luge and skeleton races.
+There are 18 bobsled runs in the world, and 16 have IBSF approval.
+IBSF standards regulate the length, curve construction, vertical drop and centrifugal force the bobsledders experience in curves.
 Whenever possible, new tracks follow the curves of the terrain to minimize environmental impact.

-Of all of the bobsled runs in the world, only one, located in St. Mortiz, Switzerland, uses entirely natural snow and ice.
-One curve in the St. Moritz run has stone reinforcements.
+Of all of the bobsled runs in the world, only one, the St. Moritz-Celerina located in St. Mortiz, Switzerland, uses entirely natural snow and ice.
 The rest of the world's bobsled runs are made from metal and concrete.
 Before the race, people cover the concrete with snow, then soak the snow with water.
 The resulting ice forms the surface for the race.

 The Physics of Bobsledding

 Winning a bobsled race starts long before the push-off stretch — it starts with the design of a fast, efficient bobsled.
 A good bobsled has to take advantage of the physical forces that help it accelerate, and it has to minimize the forces that slow it down.

 Acceleration due to gravity is the same for all of the bobsleds in the race — it's the physical constant of 9.8 meters per second squared.
 Drag, friction and momentum, on the other hand, all vary based on bobsled design and can affect how much the bob actually accelerates.
 The strongest, fastest, most skilled team in the world cannot compensate for a bob design that ignores these factors: